For the Fathers Who Grieve

 Isaiah 61:3

 This is God’s heart for fathers too.
 He wants to trade disappointment for dignity.
 He can bring strength into places grief has emptied and remind fathers they’re made in His image.
 And know there’s so much hope beyond this broken world.
 Little ones are unable to reject the goodness of God, and I believe they go directly into the arms of our Creator, never to suffer the pain of this life.
-This is not a choice for young children or those intellectually incapable, as it is for us.
+This is not a choice for young children or those intellectually incapable to be able to make, as it is for us.
 This is a mystery we hold in faith, trusting God’s compassion and grace.
 In eternity, we hold hope of reunion.
 As David said of his own child, “But now he has died; why should I fast?
 Can I bring him back again?
 I will go to him, but he will not return to me.”
 2 Samuel 12:23

 To the fathers who grieve: may you find healing in His presence.
 May you know that your child’s life, however brief, is honoured.
 And may you be assured that your love is seen.
 Because your loss is real, and your place in the story of grief is worthy of tender acknowledgement.